Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 - A `NetworkVariable`'s value can only be set:
     - When initializing the property (either when it's declared or within the Awake method).
     - While the associated NetworkObject is spawned (upon being spawned or any time while it's still spawned).
-- A `NetworkVariable` cannot be defined with the `static` keyword.
+- A `NetworkVariable` can't be defined with the `static` keyword.
 Variables defined with the static keyword have a lifetime that lasts for the entire runtime of an application, rather than the much shorter lifetime of a `GameObject`.
-This results in incorrect and invalid state management where a `NetworkVariable` will not behave as expected.
+This results in incorrect and invalid state management where `NetworkVariable`s don't behave as expected.

 ### Initializing a NetworkVariable

-When the associated NetworkObject of a `NetworkBehaviour` with `NetworkVariable` properties is spawned, the associated `NetworkVariable` will be initialized and associated with its associated `NetworkBehaviour`.
+When a NetworkObject with an associated `NetworkBehaviour` with `NetworkVariable` properties is spawned, the `NetworkVariable` is initialized and associated with its relevant `NetworkBehaviour`.
 When any new client connects, it's synchronized with the current value of the `NetworkVariable` before the `NetworkBehaviour.OnNetworkSpawn` is invoked.

-A `NetworkVariable` will be initialized during the associated `NetworkBehaviour` initialization.
+`NetworkVariable`s are initialized during the associated `NetworkBehaviour` initialization.
 The [Start](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/MonoBehaviour.Start.html) and `OnNetworkSpawn` methods are invoked based on the type of NetworkObject the `NetworkBehaviour` is associated with:

 - In-scene placed: Since the instantiation occurs via the scene loading mechanism(s), the `Start` method is invoked before `OnNetworkSpawn`.
 - Dynamically spawned: Since `OnNetworkSpawn` is invoked immediately (that is, within the same relative call-stack) after instantiation, the `Start` method is invoked after `OnNetworkSpawn`.